WeiPhil/nbvh/README.md

 ## Getting the scenes used in the paper

 The repository only ships with the Chess scene (`nbvh\scenes_path_tracing\chess\chess.gltf`).
-The other scenes used in the paper can be downloaded [from the University of Saarland Cloud Server](https://oc.cs.uni-saarland.de/owncloud/index.php/s/b33TTcX9ZCS2m2X).
+The other scenes used in the paper can be downloaded [here](https://drive.google.com/drive/folders/1chzsNxj0mlb2PoLkV3gqMHHV8sBoETEo?usp=sharing).
 The folder contains:
 - Environment maps that are used across the different scenes (`hdris`)
 - Scenes designed for the hybrid neural path tracing module (`scenes_path_tracing`)
 - Scenes used for the neural prefiltering module (`scenes_prefiltering`)